 Security protects applications against external malware and other unanticipated threats that may result in malfunction or exploitation of the application.
-These unanticipated threats could be either deliberate or unplanned.
+These accidental threats could be either deliberate or unplanned.
 Security testing tools detect and analyze whether the third-party requests are benign or detrimental.

 - Black Box testing: Testers are authorized to perform testing on everything about the network topology and the technology.

-The following flow highlights the corresponding security processes that need to be adopted for every phase in the software development lifecycle: (Source)
+The following flow highlights the corresponding security processes that need to be adopted for every phase in the software development lifecycle (Source)

 Why Security Testing?